shader-slang/shader-slang.github.io/_posts/2025-08-01-slang-ai-assistant.md

 ## Introduction

 Large Language Models(LLMs) aid coding by boosting productivity. llms.txt is a proposed standard for websites to offer LLM-friendly content, mainly to assist LLMs during inference.
 Slang now supports the llms.txt standard.
-You can now use LLMs to accelerate your development with help of coding assistants like Cursor by providing relevant context about Slang’s documentation, within your projects.
+You can now use LLMs to accelerate your development with help of coding assistants like [Cursor](https://cursor.com/agents) or any tool of choice by providing relevant context about Slang’s documentation, within your projects.
 We provide 3 different versions of llms.txt:

 1. llms.txt - contains links with brief descriptions for agents to navigate.
 Use this if you’re looking for basic understanding of slang